-Clinical Trials: Hero or villain?
+Clinical trials: Hero or villain?

 According to the framework in which CTs must be conducted, they must satisfy the following requirements to be ethical; social and scientific value, validity, fair participant selection, favourable risk-benefit ratio, independent review, informed consent and respect for the enrolled participant.

-The world is currently struggling with COVID 19 (we have lost nearly 500,000 souls as of now) and different companies are busy working round the clock to develop vaccines or find treatments for this virus.
+The world is currently struggling with Covid 19 (we have lost over 500,000 souls as of now) and different companies are busy working round the clock to develop vaccines or find treatments for this virus.
 None of these will become a reality without clinical trials.

-It is my fervent wish and hopes that at the appropriate time, Ghanaians will take part in any clinical trials that are approved by our regulatory authorities.
+It is my fervent wish and hope that at the appropriate time, Ghanaians will take part in any clinical trials that are approved by our regulatory authorities.

 Let’s not give any credence to the backward comments by those two French scientists, Dr Jean-Paul Mira and Camille Locht (suggesting Africa could be the ideal place to conduct a clinical trial because there are no [face]masks, no treatments and no ICUs).